tomyaacov/BPpyEvaluation/README.md

 ```shell
 python3 pancake_multiple_traces_drl.py 200 25 500 100000 DQN
 ```
-This is a reduced evaluation which outputs a table with the results presented in Figure 5.
+This is a reduced evaluation which outputs a table with the results presented in Figure 10.

-The full evaluation results presented in Figure 10 can be obtained by running the script `scripts/multiple_traces.sh` (**this may take few hours and may require additional resources**).
+The full evaluation results presented in Figure 10 can be obtained by running the script `scripts/multiple_traces.sh` using the `bash` command (**this may take few hours and may require additional resources**).

 ##### Cinderella-Stepmother example